gwenblum/Tech-Community-1/233-containerized-apm-with-java-app-on-gke/README.md

 ## Step 3.
 Store the Aternity APM package in a Bucket Storage

-In the [Google Cloud Console](https://console.cloud.google.com), navigate to the [Cloud Storage ](https://console.cloud.google.com/storage/browser).
-Select the GCP project and create a Bucket with Docker format and pick the same region as the Kubernetes cluster.
+1. In the Google Cloud Console, navigate to the [Cloud Storage ](https://console.cloud.google.com/storage/browser).

+2. Select the GCP project and create a Bucket with Docker format and pick the same region as the Kubernetes cluster.

-There, upload the package of the Aternity APM Java agent library for Linux (.zip file) and grab the **gsutil URI** for the next steps, for example *gs://my_bucket/aternity-apm-jida-linux-12.18.0_BL546.zip*
+3. Upload the package of the Aternity APM Java agent library for Linux (.zip file) and grab the **gsutil URI** for the next steps, for example *gs://my_bucket/aternity-apm-jida-linux-12.18.0_BL546.zip*

 ## Step 4.Containerize Aternity APM Java agent with the app